asutherland/taskolio/README.md

 ## What Works ##

+* Clients:
-The gnome-shell extension reports all your windows to the local node.js server that talks to your Kontrol F1.
-In the future, a Launchpad Pro may work, but for now you need a Kontrol F1.
+  * gnome-shell extension reports all your windows to the local node.js server
+  * vscode extension reports documents/text editors to the local node.js server.
+* Physical Controllers:
+  * Native Instruments Kontrol F1

+## What's Coming Next ##

+In no particular order:

+* Clients:
+  * Firefox WebExtension with Tree Style Tab integration.
+  * gnome-terminal tab-bookmarking via accessibility API.
+(May work for other apps that expose an accessibility tree via ATK2.0).
+* Physical Controllers:
+  * Novation Launchpad Pro

 ### How to get it to work ###